 For more information on becoming a Man of HOPE, check out our information page by clicking the link below.

-HOPE Center (pictured in the video above) is the main facility where new Men of HOPE enter and live for approximately 90 days while working toward independent living and a home of their own.
+HOPE Center (pictured in the video above) is the home where new Men of HOPE live throughout their transition while working to rebuild their lives and saving to afford a home a home of their own.